hot-glue-for-rails/hot-glue/README.md

 ## Searching

-### `--searchable` (options: simple, set, predicate, default: false)
+### `--search` (options: simple, set, false predicate, default: false)

-#### Simple
-If you specify `--searchable` to `simple`, you will get a search box on the list view.
-The search box will search all text fields by default.

 #### Set
-If you specify `--searchable` to `set`, you will get a whole bar accross the top of the list with search fields for each field.
-Within the set, the query is **_combinative_** ("and").
+If you specify `--search` to `set`, you will get a whole bar across the top of the list with search fields for each field.

-After defining a set and performing a search on that set, you can optionally define another set, which will return results with an "or" operator against the other set -- making results from both sets returned.

-(More options: not set, XOR set)
+Within the set, the search query is **_combinative_** ("and"), so records matching all criteria are shown as the **result set.**

-To use for some fields, you need the additional Stimulus javascript.
+For date pickers and time pickers, you need the additional Stimulus.
 Install this with :

 ```
 bin/rails generate hot_glue:set_search_interface_install
 ```
+use `--search-fields` to specify which fields you want to be searchable.

+use `--search-query-fields` to specify a list of strings only which will be taken out of the search set and presented in a singular query box (allowing search across multiple string fields)

+use `--search-position` to specify vertical or horizontal

 #### Predicate
-The predicate search is the most powerful and requires the most nuanced understanding.
-For each predicate, you construct a condition and a **child**.
-The child is joins to its parent with either an AND, OR, or XOR.

-The root predicate has no parent, but all other child predicates have parents.

-The root predicate starts the evaluation, and the evaluation proceeds down the tree based on and/or/xno execution rules you expect.
+NOT IMPLEMENTED YET
+TODO: implement me